jongwooko/MUSC/README.md

-# Synergy with Translation Artifacts for Training and Inference in Multilingual Tasks (EMNLP 2022 Submission)
+# [Official] Synergy with Translation Artifacts for Training and Inference in Multilingual Tasks
+This repository contains code for the paper "Synergy with Translation Artifacts for Training and Inference in Multilingual Tasks" presented in EMNLP 2022.

 ## Reproducibility Checklist
 - We used "bert-base-multilingual-cased".
 Vocab size is about 120,000 and the number of parameters is about 180M.